 For a research-based capstone (PSYCH-494), the presentation should focus on the major sections of your APA style report.
 These include:

 - Introduction.
 Introduce the audience to the relevant literature related to your topic.
 Select only the most relevant two or three citations.
-Do not allocate more than 5 minutes to background information.
+Do not allocate more than five minutes to background information.
 Provide your hypotheses.

 - Methods.
 Describe your sample, operational definitions, and procedure.